 But when you choose water, you can appreciate…really appreciate the subtle sweetness of fresh fruit, the freshness of a piece of meat, and the raw wholesomeness of fresh vegetables.
 Certain foods and drinks make great combinations, and water works with all of them.

 Let water help you kick the soda habit…forever

-As you can imagine from what we have discussed, soda and other sweet drinks can wreck havoc with your health and weight-loss goals.
+As you can imagine from what we have discussed, soda and other sweet drinks can wreak havoc with your health and weight-loss goals.
 Not only are they devoid of nutrients, but they cause us to crave junk foods.

-But don’t lose hope.
-In this case, these bad habits are not your fault – and the good news is this: they can be changed, easier than you could ever imagine, by simply substituting water for sweet drinks.
+But don't lose hope.
+In this case, these bad habits are not your fault - and the good news is this: they can be changed, easier than you could ever imagine, by merely substituting water for sweet drinks.